 Hello.

-And uh the timing was, you know, couldn't have been better.
+And the timing couldn't have been better.

-And how the senior Senator has single-handedly tried to put the final nail in the coffin of our country when he had the ability to stop this Obamacare from going forward.
+And how the senior senator has single-handedly tried to put the final nail in the coffin of our country when he had the ability to stop this Obamacare from going forward.

-And and that's why Chris Matthews is starting to talk Southern, because he wants to be part of the salvation.
+And that's why Chris Matthews is starting to talk Southern, because he wants to be part of the salvation.

-Well, you might you you um you might have a point.
+Well, you might have a point.

-He said that's uh unconstitutional for the regime to mandate that any American buy anything, particularly health insurance, or pay a penalty.
+Said that it's unconstitutional for the regime to mandate that any American buy anything, particularly health insurance, or pay a penalty.

-And here's more Manheim Steamroller.
+And here's more Mannheim Steamroller.

 Merry Christmas from all of us here at the EIB Network.